alokaneunice/AWS-terraform/README.md

 ## DEPLOY INFRASTRUCTURE TERRAFORM

-This project entails the provisioning of an Ec2 instance and immdiately the instance is lunched then nginx webserver should be installed with the script called nginx-server in the root folder but ofcourse the necceesary security settings and firewall will be installed as well
+This project entails the provisioning of an Ec2 instance and immdiately the instance is launched then nginx webserver should be installed with the script called nginx-server in the root folder but ofcourse the necceesary security settings and firewall will be installed as well

+### Project prerequisite
+i.Ensure Terraform is installed terraform --version
+Terraform v1.10.3
+ii.
+Ensure you have AWS CLI so that you can interact with AWS infrastructure aws --version aws-cli/2.22.19 Python/3.12.6 Windows/10 exe/AMD64 iii. ensure you are authenticated within AWS aws s3 ls
+2025-01-09 21:46:20 terraform764210975
+iv.
+If not authenticated,create AWS IAM user (with administrative access) v.The user created must be given a secret_key and an access_key vi.
+To authenticate with AWS Infrastructure, aws configure
+AWS Access Key ID [****************BM4R]:
+AWS Secret Access Key [****************5n/H]:
+Default region name [eu-west-2]:
+Default output format [json]:

+vii.
+Run the command below to confirm  authentication with aws aws s3 ls

+aws sts get-caller-identity

 ### Projects Requirements
-First download and install the terraform using this link As a first step, install terraform (see: https://www.terraform.io/downloads)) and select your machine version if its windows and if its mac you can select accordingly and install the requirements:
+First download and install the terraform using this link As a first step, install terraform (see: https://www.terraform.io/downloads) and select your machine version if its windows and if its mac you can select accordingly and install the requirements:

 To check if terraform was installed
 $ terraform --version